samplchallenges/SAMPL-containers/tutorials/ever_givenUsage.md

   --output-dir TEXT    Output directory for receptor and docked_ligand files --help               Show this message and exit.
 ```
-To run the Autodock Vina container `adv-tutorial` we would change the options as follows:
+To run the Autodock Vina container called `adv-tutorial` with `ever_given`, we would change the above options as follows:
    * `{file-kwargs}`: `--hint` and `--receptor` expect file paths.
 When running with `ever_given`, these would become `--file-hint` and `--file-receptor`
    * `{kwargs}`: `--hint_radius`, `--hint_molinfo`, and `--smiles` expect values other than file paths.
 These keyword options are all passed to `ever_given` as is with no changes to the keyword.
    * `--output-keys {keys}`: both Docking output keys `docked_ligand` and `receptor` have file paths as their value.
 When running with `ever_given` we would add `--output_keys docked_ligand,receptor` to our `python run.py` command.